Your Vision Health And Cataracts

 - Congenital cataracts you are born with it or develop during childhood.

 Cataracts may be genetic or associated with an intrauterine infection or trauma.
-Cataracts that or genetic related or occurs during childhood may also be due to certain conditions, such as myotonic dystrophy, galactosemia, neurofibromatosis type 2, or rubella.
+Cataracts that or genetically related or occurs during childhood may also be due to certain conditions, such as myotonic dystrophy, galactosemia, neurofibromatosis type 2, or rubella.
 Congenital cataracts don’t always affect vision, but if they do, they’re usually removed soon after detection.

 - Blurry Vision: Foggy, filmy, dim, or cloudy